Glycemic Index and Postprandial Glucose

 Why postprandial spikes are not harmless

 Endothelial oxidative stress.
 Vascular endothelium takes up glucose without insulin.
 A high-amplitude spike forces excess glucose into endothelial cells, overloads the mitochondrial electron transport chain, and generates a burst of superoxide at Complex III.
-The resulting ROS rapidly depletes nitric oxide (transient endothelial dysfunction), activates PARP, and shunts glycolytic intermediates into the hexosamine and PKC pathways — both pro-inflammatory[11].
+The resulting reactive oxygen species (ROS) rapidly deplete nitric oxide (transient endothelial dysfunction), trigger DNA-damage-repair stress, and shunt glycolytic intermediates into two pro-inflammatory side-pathways[13].

 Advanced glycation end-products (AGEs).
 Sustained hyperglycemia drives the Maillard reaction: sugars covalently bond to proteins, lipids, and nucleic acids, forming irreversible cross-links.
 The AGEs that accumulate in collagen and elastin stiffen arteries, drive systolic hypertension, and reduce dermal compliance.
-AGEs also bind the RAGE receptor, activating NF-κB and creating a positive-feedback inflammatory loop that geroscientists label "inflammaging"[12].
+AGEs also bind their cell-surface receptor (RAGE), switching on a master inflammatory signal and creating a positive-feedback loop that geroscientists label "inflammaging"[14].
 Dry-heat cooking (grilling, roasting, frying) raises the AGE content of animal foods 10–100×; moist heat (boiling, steaming, poaching) and acid marinades suppress AGE formation.

 Suppressed autophagy via mTOR.
 Chronic high-GI eating means chronic hyperinsulinemia, which keeps mTORC1 activated and suppresses autophagy — the cell's misfolded-protein and damaged-organelle cleanup.
 The opposing AMPK / SIRT1 axis activates only when energy intake pauses (between meals, during fasting, during exercise).
 Cyclical engagement of mTOR and AMPK appears to matter more than permanent suppression of either; meals on a low-GI background allow this oscillation, while constant grazing on refined carbs flatlines it.
-See Protein, mTOR, and AMPK and Fasting.
+See Protein and Fasting.

 Telomere shortening and epigenetic-clock acceleration.
-NHANES analyses (n>7,000) link systemic inflammation and high-GL eating to leukocyte telomere shortening.
-The TwiNS twin trial randomized 21 identical-twin pairs to a low-GL vegan or low-GL omnivorous diet; both lowered glycemic load, and the vegan arm produced measurable reductions in epigenetic-age acceleration across multiple clocks within 8 weeks[13].
+Analyses of the large US national health survey (NHANES), covering more than 7,000 adults, link systemic inflammation and high-GL eating to leukocyte telomere shortening.
+The TwiNS twin trial randomized 21 identical-twin pairs to a low-GL vegan or low-GL omnivorous diet; both lowered glycemic load, and the vegan arm produced measurable reductions in epigenetic-age acceleration across multiple clocks within 8 weeks[15].
 The pace-of-aging clock DunedinPACE is the most diet-responsive of the current generation.

 Brain.
-A 2026 phenotypic-and-genetic analysis reported that adults with normal fasting glucose but elevated postprandial spikes had ~69% higher Alzheimer's risk than non-spikers, with a non-vascular pathway implicated — most likely insulin-degrading enzyme (IDE) being diverted from amyloid-β to insulin clearance after each spike[14].
-One large study; the mechanism is plausible but the effect size warrants replication.
+A 2026 analysis reportedly found that adults with normal fasting glucose but elevated postprandial spikes had ~69% higher Alzheimer's risk than non-spikers, with a non-vascular pathway suggested — possibly insulin-degrading enzyme (IDE) being diverted from amyloid-β to insulin clearance after each spike[16].
+This rests on a press summary rather than a located primary paper; treat the effect size as speculative pending peer-reviewed publication.
 See Dementia prevention.

 Glucotypes: why your friend's spike isn't yours